SalomonKisters/poker_calculator/README.md

 1. Efficiently generating card combinations using itertools
 2. Using fast hand evaluation algorithms, and only calculating until best possible combination is found
 3. Tracking win/tie counts for accurate probability calculations
+4. Using multiprocessing for parallel processing
+5. Using moving average for quick results, getting better with time

 ## Future Improvements